 Voluntary departure has a number of benefits over an order of removal.
 Most importantly, departing the United States with voluntary departure, as opposed to being removed by an immigration judge, means that you are not automatically inadmissible from the United States for a set number of years.

-Also, a grant of voluntary departure carries with it a deadline of either 60 days or 120 days.
+Also, a grant of voluntary departure carries with it a deadline of either 60 days or 120 days for you to depart on your own.
 That allows you more time in which to close bank accounts, terminate leases, sell real estate and personal property, visit friends and family, and make future living arrangements.
-Moreover, voluntary departure does not carry with it the stigma of deportation, and it allows the government to avoid paying the costs associated with your removal.
+Moreover, voluntary departure does not carry with it the stigma of deportation, and it allows the U.S. government to avoid paying the costs associated with your removal.